"I have done two art projects with Rob Lutes. He is an amazing Teaching Artist."

 Four Melodies, Four Moments - A Selective History of American Popular Music

 Over four sessions, Rob introduces four important songs in popular music history, providing background on the songwriters/composers and the context from which they emerged and their influence on the culture.
-Beginning with Oh Susannah, and progressing through Maple Leaf Rag, St Louis Blues and Blue Skies, the four sessions provides a fascinating introduction and foundation in American popular music.
+Beginning with Oh Susannah, and progressing through Maple Leaf Rag, St Louis Blues and Blue Skies, the four sessions provides a fascinating introduction to the history of American popular music.
 Each session can serve as a launching point for further instruction by the teacher.

 For more info, visit the course outline HERE.